yuxiangsun/RTFNet/README.md

 $ (fire up your favorite browser with http://localhost:1234, you will see the tensorboard)
 ```

 Note: Please change the smoothing factor in the Tensorboard webpage to `0.995`, otherwise, you may not find the patterns from the noisy plots.
-PyCharm is a great IDE for python.
-[Here](https://github.com/yuxiangsun/PyCharm_Docker_Tutorial) is a tutorial on how to use PyCharm with Docker for deep learning research.

 ## Citation